codewithriza/SlotBot/README.md

 1. Clone the repository: `git clone https://github.com/codewithriza/SlotBot.git`
 2. Install dependencies: `pip install -r requirements.txt`
-3. Set up your configuration: Create a `config.py` file with your bot token and other settings.
+3. Set up your configuration: Create a `config.json` file with your bot token, category ID, staff ID, etc. Make sure to keep your bot token private and secure.
-3. Replace token and other guild id , channel id , 2 category id in `main.py`
+4. Replace token and other guild id, channel id, 2 category id in `main.py`
-4. Run the bot: `python main.py`
+5. Run the bot: `python main.py`

+> [!IMPORTANT]
+> Ensure that your bot token is kept private and setup in config.json along with category id staff id etc create separate category for 1 and 2 and read through the code to understand

 ## Contributing

 Contributions are welcome!
 If you have any ideas or improvements, feel free to open an issue or submit a pull request.

 ## Support